-So, can you slide into first base in a softball game?
-Yes, in larger softball associations like the ASA and USSSA, players are allowed to slide into first base.
+Yes, softball players are allowed to slide into first base.
+This is true for larger softball associations like the ASA and USSSA.
 First base is treated just like any other base on the field, and follows the same rules and regulations around interference and proper sliding technique.

-Even though ASA & USSSA rules do not prohibit sliding into first base, some organizations may still decide to have rules in place to prevent this from occurring.
+Even though ASA, and USSSA rules do not prohibit sliding into first base, some organizations may still decide to have rules in place to prevent this from occurring.
 So why so much ambiguity?
 Read on to find out more.

 The case against sliding into first base